pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

 ### Creating an Application Gateway Resource

 Create an Application Gateway for the deployment load balancer.
-After creating theApplication Gateway, note the Application Gateway name with which you created the resource.
-You must add this name to the Addons helm chart you configured in [your local Linux system](prepping-local-system-runbook-linux.md) or  [your local Windows 10 system](prepping-local-system-runbook-windows.md).
+After creating the Application Gateway, note the name and resource group in which you created the Application Gateway.
+You must add these details to the Addons helm chart you configured in [your local Linux system](prepping-local-system-runbook-linux.md) or  [your local Windows 10 system](prepping-local-system-runbook-windows.md).

 1. In a web browser, log in to Microsoft Azure Portal (https://portal.azure.com/) with your credentials.